 - Jennifer Lawrence is nude in Red Sparrow's torture scene.
 In the trailer a CGI bra is added.

 - The video for Rascal Flatts' 2003 country hit "I Melt" gained notoriety for becoming the first video in the genre to feature nudity.
 Scenes include guitarist Joe Don Rooney's bare buttocks, and model Christina Auria taking a shower in the nude.
 After conservative groups complained, an edited version, with pixelated "bikinis" on each, was released for airing during daytime hours on CMT.
 Great American Country, a competing country music-oriented network, however, insisted on a new video ... and when Rascal Flatts refused to release one, GAC pulled the plug on the song.

-- The European cover art of Queen's "Fat Bottomed Girls"/"Bicycle Race" had a picture of a nude girl on a bicycle. (interestingly enough, the picture was taken at a nude bicycle race held to promote said album...)
-However, when the LP came to America, the record company painted a bikini on the girl.
+- The European cover art for Queen's double-A-side "Fat Bottomed Girls"/"Bicycle Race" had a picture of a nude girl on a bicycle, taken at a nude bicycle race held to promote the single.
+However, when the single came to America, the record company painted a bikini on the girl.

 - The introduction movie for the PlayStation version of Soul Edge has Sophitia interrupted whilst bathing by a god appearing from the water.
 In the Japanese version she's naked, but everywhere else she's wearing a white swimsuit.
 Although to their defense, at very least the swimsuited version is playable.

 - In Metal Gear Solid, Johnny Sasaki is seen bent over with his butt in the air in his underwear in the Japanese version.
 In the US version, on the other hand, the underwear is removed and replaced with a pixelized censoring.
 The pixelized version did NOT make it into the US release of MGS4, and you can see what they were trying to cover up in the original PS1 version anyway by crawling right next to his ass and using your binoculars to zoom through the pixellization.